Getting a Library Card

 Others not eligible for free service can purchase a Suburban Library Cooperative non-resident card for $200.00 per year.

-For a library card application, click here.
+For a library card application, click here if you’re an adult 18+ or click here if you’re a parent or guardian signing up a minor.
 Library cards are only issued in person at the Circulation Desk in the library with proper I.D.